 Regardless of the structure, effective compliance verification revolves around several factors.
-First, the existence of a written and well-defined ESD Control Program Plan with defined required limits for each EPA ESD control item.
+First, the existence of a written and well-defined ESD Control Program Plan with defined required limits for each ESD control item and protective material in the EPA.
 It is difficult to measure performance if you do not have anything to measure against.
 Yet, you quite frequently hear an auditor ask, "Some people say you should measure less than 500 volts in an EPA, but others say you should measure less than 100 volts.
 What's acceptable when I audit the factory floor?"
-Obviously, this question indicates a lack of a formal ESD Control Program Plan defined required limits and test procedures, and the audit will be relatively ineffective.
+This question indicates a lack of a formal ESD Control Program Plan defined required limits and test procedures, and the audit will be relatively ineffective.

 Second, the taking of some measurements - typically measuring resistance and detecting the presence of charge or fields.
-Therefore, you will need test equipment to conduct EPA compliance verification.
+Therefore, you will need test equipment to conduct compliance verification measurements of the ESD control items and protective materials in the EPA.
 As a minimum, you will need an electrostatic field meter, a high range resistance meter, a ground AC outlet tester, and appropriate electrodes and accessories.

-Third, include all areas in which ESD control is required to protect electrostatic discharge sensitive (ESDS) items.
+Third, include all areas in which ESD control is required to protect electrostatic discharge susceptible (ESDS) items.
 Typically included are receiving, inspection, stores and warehouses, assembly, test and inspection, research and development, packaging, field service repair, offices and laboratories, and cleanrooms.
-All of the areas listed in the ESD Control Program Plan are subject to compliance verification.
-Even the areas that are excluded from the plan need to be reviewed to ensure that unprotected ESDS devices are not handled in those areas.
-In the event that devices do enter those areas (e.g. Engineering and Design), mechanisms must be put in place to ensure that the devices are handled as non-conforming product.
-Similarly, we need to audit all of the various processes, materials, and procedures that are used in our ESD control programs - personnel, equipment, wrist straps, floors, clothing, worksurfaces, continuous monitors, seating, training, and grounding.
+All the areas listed in the ESD Control Program Plan are subject to compliance verification.
+Even the areas that are excluded from the Plan need to be reviewed to ensure that unprotected ESDS items are not handled in those areas.
+If devices do enter those areas (e.g., Engineering and Design), mechanisms must be put in place to ensure that the devices are handled as a non-conforming product.
+Similarly, we need to audit all of the various processes, materials, and procedures that are used in our ESD Control Programs - personnel, equipment, wrist straps, floors, clothing, worksurfaces, continuous monitors, seating, training, and grounding.

 Fourth, we need to conduct compliance verification audits frequently and regularly.
+Compliance Verification test procedures listed in TR53 are used to identify if significant changes have occurred to the performance of ESD control equipment and protective materials used in the EPA.
 However, the user must determine the frequency (and if sampling is appropriate).

-Per Compliance Verification ESD TR53 ANNEX A Test Frequency "The objective of the periodic test procedures listed in this document is to identify if significant changes in ESD equipment and materials performance have occurred over time.
-Test frequency limits are not listed in this document, as each user will need to develop their own set of test frequencies based on the critical nature of those ESD sensitive items handled and the risk of failure for the ESD protective equipment and materials.
-Examples of how test frequencies are considered: Daily wrist strap checks are sufficient in some applications, where in other operations constant wrist strap monitoring may be used for added operator grounding reliability.
-Packaging checks may depend on the composition of the packaging and its use.
-Some packaging may have static control properties that deteriorate more quickly with time and use and some packaging may be humidity dependent and may have limited shelf life.
-Some materials, such as ESD floor finishes, may require more frequent monitoring because of their lack of permanency.
-Other materials, such as ESD vinyl floor covering, may require less monitoring.
+Examples of how test frequencies are considered:

+- Daily wrist strap checks are sufficient in some applications, wherein other operations constant wrist strap monitoring may be used for added operator grounding reliability. - Packaging checks may depend on the composition of the packaging and its use.
+Some packaging may have static control properties that deteriorate more quickly with time and use, and some packaging may be humidity dependent and may have limited shelf life.

+Some materials, such as floor finishes, may require more frequent monitoring because of their lack of permanency.
+Other materials, such as vinyl floor covering, may require less monitoring.
 The testing of a floor should also be considered after maintenance on the floor has been performed."